 (Video) Iran: Raisi asserts impunity with plan to attend UN General Assembly

-It has been reported that Iranian regime President Ebrahim Raisi is likely to attend next month’s United Nations General Assembly in New York.
-His presence at that event would afford him undue legitimacy in his “election” last year as he had the lowest voter.
+Ebrahim Raisi is likely to attend next month’s United Nations General Assembly in New York.
+His presence at that event would afford him undue legitimacy that his “election” last year involved the lowest voter turnout in the history of the mullahs’ regime.

-Survivors of that era report that Raisi was uniquely dedicated to the death commission’s mandate of carrying out a fatwa from Supreme Leader Ruhollah Khomeini, which declared that the People’s Mojahedin Organization of Iran (PMOI/MEK) is an “enemy of God."
+The phrase reflects a legacy that dates back to the massacre of political prisoners.
+This incident took place in the months immediately preceding his ascension to the presidency.
+He was designated to sit on the “death commission” in the summer of 1988.

-No accountability was seriously pursued at any level, and Raisi was ultimately rewarded anew for his commitment to political violence when the supreme leader selected him to be the president of the regime.
+It is vital that the US refuse any visa request from the Iranian regime’s president and bar him from setting foot on US soil unless federal law enforcement intends to arrest him for crimes against humanity.

 His presence at that event would afford him undue legitimacy in light of the fact that his “election” last year involved the lowest voter turnout in the history of the mullahs’ regime.